apache/jspwiki-site/README.md

 Build prerequisites
 -------------------

-The CI build (`ci.sh`) needs Java 7 and a JBake installation under `$JBAKE_HOME`.
+The CI build (`Jenkinsfile`) needs Java 8 and a Maven installation.
 This script is run at [ASF's Jenkins instance](https://builds.apache.org/job/jspwiki-site/).
-As there isn't a Maven installation at the nodes which perform this job, this script only takes the changes from the "jbake" branch, generates the site and puts it on the "asf-site" branch.
-As for now, javadocs must be pushed locally through the Maven build script.
+This script takes the changes from the "jbake" branch, generates the site, pulls the javadocs, generates the binary compatibility reports and puts them on the "asf-site" branch, where they get published, usually a few second later.
+See "publishing changes" section below for details.

-The Maven build (`mvn-ci.sh`) needs at least Maven 3.1.1 and Java 7, thus these must be installed first.
-It's essentially the same build as the CI build, but done through Maven.
-This allows us to generate the site and also put the javadocs in there.
+The Maven build (`mvn-ci.sh`) needs at least Maven 3 and Java 8, thus these must be installed first.
+It's essentially the same build as the CI build, but meant to be run locally.

 Testing changes locally
 -----------------------